thedevbarbie/thedevbarbie/README.md

 ## Hello, honeypies :) 👩🏻‍💻

 🤍 I began exploring and adoring tech for its cutsy tech UIs, I aspire to build one.
-🚀 Hate it, but I have to keep solving these DSA questions to think analytically!!!
+Hate it, but I have to keep solving these DSA questions to think analytically!!!

-## GitHub Stats⚡
+## GitHub Stats 🚀

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=thedevbarbie&show_icons=true&theme=radical)
 <!--